espressif/esp-idf-diag/esp_idf_diag/data/recipes/README.md

 * name: string (required)

-    Brief description of the `step`, displayed in the `idf.py diag` progress beneath the `recipe` description.
+    Brief description of the `step`, displayed in the `esp-idf-diag` progress beneath the `recipe` description.

 * system: string (optional)